diogovk/peg-solitarie-backend-udacity/README.md

     - Method: POST
     - Parameters: username, email (optional)
     - Returns: Message confirming creation of the User.
-    - Description: Creates a new User. user_name provided must be unique.
-Will raise a ConflictException if a User with that user_name already exists.
+    - Description: Creates a new User. username provided must be unique.
+Will raise a ConflictException if a User with that username already exists.

  - **new_game**
     - Path: 'game'
     - Method: POST
-    - Parameters: username
+    - Parameters: user
     - Returns: GameMessage with initial game state.
-    - Description: Creates a new Game. username provided must correspond to an existing user - will raise a NotFoundException if not.
+    - Description: Creates a new Game. user provided must correspond to an existing user - will raise a NotFoundException if not.

  - **get_game**